 Open water swimming

-Variously termed wild and open water swimming, this activity is not new but is enjoying something of a revival in the UK.
+Variously termed 'wild' and 'open water' swimming, this activity is not new but is enjoying something of a revival in the UK.
 Open water can be used to describe rivers, lakes, natural pools and the sea.
-Recreational use of water should be encouraged but equally it is important to enjoy the activity safely.
-With each year, on average 19 people drown when swimming in open water.
+Recreational use of water should be encouraged, but equally it is important to enjoy the activity safely.
+Each year, on average 19 people drown when swimming in open water.

 This advice page has been produced in conjunction with lifesaving and rescue organisations, sport governing bodies, and specialists who coach, lead and regularly take part in open water swimming.
-On this page you can download our detailed advice, read our FAQ’s and find out more on open water swimming safety.
+On this page, you can download our detailed advice, read our FAQs, and find out more about open water swimming safety.

 Top tips for safer open water swimming